-Although I love my oats, groats and porridges in the morning, these meals can be a bit too heavy for me during the lightness of the Spring and Summer seasons.
-I really adore this recipe as it is packed with protein, without the heaviness that can sometimes go with this vital nutrient.
-In fact, eating this breakfast scramble leaves me feeling light and energized, while sustaining my appetite for quite a bit.
+Although I love my oats, groats, and porridges in the morning, these meals can be a bit too heavy for me during the lightness of the spring and summer seasons.
+I really adore this recipe as it is packed with strengthening protein, yet it doesn’t create the heaviness that can sometimes accompany high protein meals.
+In fact, eating this breakfast scramble leaves me feeling light and energized while sustaining my appetite for quite a bit.
 Whether your goal is weight loss or just to eat a bit healthier, this breakfast scramble can be a great addition to your morning routine!

 From an Ayurvedic perspective, this scramble is balanced enough for all three dosha types (Vata, Pitta, Kapha), meaning it can be enjoyed by all!
-This colorful recipe includes a wide array of seasonal vegetables which can be switched up as needed for your personal preference, doshic type and current season.
-It also contains quinoa and egg whites, both of which are great lean protein sources and an essential way to start your day off right.
-Adding in some ghee (or coconut oil) and Ayurvedic spices is not only tasty, but will also aid in proper digestion and absorption of this healthy meal.
-These simple but nutrient dense ingredients leave you with a wide range of vitamins, minerals and antioxidants.
-It is naturally gluten-free and can be made grain free by increasing the amount of egg whites and omitting the quinoa.
+This colorful recipe includes a wide array of seasonal vegetables which can be switched up as needed for your personal preference, doshic type, and current season.
+It also contains quinoa and egg whites, both of which are amazing sources of lean protein which is needed for sustaining your appetite and energy throughout the morning.
+Adding in some ghee and Ayurvedic spices is not only tasty but will aid in proper digestion and absorption of this healthy meal.
+These simple but nutrient-dense ingredients will provide you with a wide range of vitamins, minerals, and colorful antioxidants.
+It is naturally gluten-free and can be made grain-free by increasing the number of veggies and egg whites and omitting the quinoa.

 - Doshic effect: Vata↓, Pitta↓, Kapha↓

 - Prep Time: 15 minutes

 - 2 cups water

 - 1 teaspoon turmeric, divided

 - 1/2 teaspoon cumin seed

 - 1/4 teaspoon brown mustard seed